Justin Burnett: Film scoring

 Justin Burnett scored his first feature film Possums which was featured in 1998 at the Sundance Film Festival.
-His second notable film was Dungeons & Dragons and was released in theaters in 2000.
-Ending his time at Remote Control Productions, it was 2000 that Burnett began his collaboration with Harry Gregson-Williams.
+His second notable film was Dungeons & Dragons which was released in theaters in 2000.
+Ending his time at Remote Control Productions, it was in 2000 that Burnett began his collaboration with Harry Gregson-Williams.
 In 2005, Burnett composed the music for the film An American Haunting under the pseudonym Caine Davidson.
-Since then, Burnett has composed the music for many other films such as I'll Always Know What You Did Last Summer, Iron Cross, Crave, Java Heat as well as many others.
+Since then, Burnett has composed music for numerous films such as I'll Always Know What You Did Last Summer, Iron Cross, Crave, and Java Heat among others.